The Bay (web series)

-The Bay is American crime-drama series.
-The show streams on Peacock in the United States, 10 Play in Australia, SABC in South Africa and Planet TV in Europe.
+The Bay is an American crime-drama series.
+The show streams on Peacock and Tubi/Popstar!
+TV in the United States, 10 Play in Australia, SABC in South Africa and Planet TV in Europe.

 Starring Kristos Andrews as the rugged and protective "golden boy" Pete Garrett, and Mary Beth Evans as his wealthy socialite matriarch, Sara Garrett, the series was created by Gregori J. Martin.
 It is set in the posh seaside town of Bay City, where the privileged residents are entangled in one scandal, betrayal or love affair after the other.

-The Bay was nominated for a Digital Streaming Emmy in 2012 for Daytime Emmy Award for Outstanding Special Class Short Format Daytime, won a Daytime Emmy Award for Outstanding New Approaches Drama Series in 2015, and a Daytime Emmy Award for Outstanding Digital Daytime Drama Series in 2016, 2017, 2018, and 2020.
+The Bay has garnered a total of twenty-three Daytime Emmy Award wins along with a total of 64 Emmy nominations, to date (2025).

 Plot

 The Garretts rule the social set of Bay City, where passions run high, scandals run deep, and every relationship can be shockingly deadly.